Krugaroo/Arduino-Radio/README.md

  I have made the PCB design and Arduino software available freely in the hope that it might still be of use.

  The project uses a simple module (RDA5807) that can be bought cheaply and controlled over I2C using a microcontroller (i.e Arduino).
 The audio is amplified with an amplifier (PAM8403).
 I have included a BOM list for reference.
  The total cost at single units is less than 10 Euro.

+ # How it works
+ The radio can search for channels by keeping the scan button pressed.
+Once the desired channel is found let go of the button.
+ The volume can be increased/decreased by pressing the volume up and down buttons Once a channel and volume is selected it will be stored in the EEPROM so it does not need to be tuned again when power is restored.

  # Tips